UMAprotocol/UMIPs/UMIPs/umip-48.md

 # PRICE FEED IMPLEMENTATION

-Identifier name: GASETH_JUN21

 To further explain the price feed implementation beyond what is stated in [umip-22]: The price feed being used is the Uniswap price feed and only the Uniswap TWAP calculation will need to be queried in real-time.
-The Uniswap price feed is referenced [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js)
+The Uniswap price feed is referenced [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js).

 # TECHNICAL SPECIFICATIONS